Subset-UCSD/Commit-Challenge-2025/actions.md

 ;

 The Whispering Woods were always a place of strange energies, even before the Curse.
 Now, the lingering echoes of human souls trapped by the 7-Day-Death whisper through its leaves, a constant lament for what was lost.
 Lately, these whispers have grown louder, more frantic, and tinged with a disturbing undercurrent of anger.
 The ancient trees themselves seem to writhe with unease.
 I kill so many trees that is my quest, I exist to kill trees.
 I get so much gold for killing so many trees that I become an ascended being killing, i get so good at killing trees.
+After i kill trees, I try to sneakily take sam's quest rewards from Sean_P after he steals them from her using catlike stealth.
+I will get all of the rewards AHAHAHAHAHA

 # Raymond